 Coaching the Body - Treating Trigger Points with Compression and Movement

-Chuck Duff developed Clinical Thai Bodywork, now called Coaching the Body, as a way to use the efficient techniques of traditional Thai massage as tools to treat trigger points.
-Traditional Thai massage without the clinical framework of CTB does not consider muscles and is not oriented toward dealing with specific pain complaints.
-The Thai techniques within CTB are guided by in-depth knowledge of trigger point theory, working muscles into shortening and length, and restoration of conscious, pain-free movement.
+Chuck Duff developed Coaching the Body as a way to adapt the efficient techniques of traditional Thai and other mat-based bodywork to treat trigger points.
+The techniques within CTB are guided by in-depth knowledge of trigger point theory, working muscles into shortening and length, and restoration of conscious, pain-free movement.
 CTB uses treatment configurations in which the practitioner can easily manipulate muscle length, compress tender points and often work antagonist muscle groups as well.